 Workaround: It is possible for the BIOS to contain a workaround for this erratum.

-Status: For the steppings affected, see the Summary Table of Changes.
-S26 TPR (Task Priority Register) updates during voltage transitions of power management events may cause a system hang Problem: Systems with Echo TPR Disable (R/W) bit (bit [23] of the IA32_MISC_ENABLE register) set to '0' (default), where xTPR messages are being transmitted on the system bus to the processor, may experience a system hang during voltage transitions caused by power management events.
-Implication: This may cause a system hang during voltage transitions of power management events.
-Workaround: It is possible for the BIOS to contain a workaround for this erratum.
-The BIOS workaround disables the Echo TPR updates on the affected steppings.
+S26 TPR (Task Priority Register) updates during voltage transitions of power register) set to '0' (default), where xTPR messages are being transmitted on the system bus to the processor, may experience a system hang during voltage transitions caused by power management events.